 <head>element click on the ‘Settings’ button, then HTML and add it into the ‘Stuff for <head>’ box.

-- You have elements out of order.
-Review this for an understanding of the HTML boilerplate tags.
+- You have many elements out of order.

 - Run your HTML code through the W3C validator.

-- There are HTML syntax/coding errors you should be aware of and address.
+- There are HTML coding errors you should be aware of and address.

 - Do not use the